Our top tips!

 Managing money can be stressful but it doesn’t need to be.
 Sometimes all you need is someone to talk it through with you to help you get the ball rolling.
-A lot of our friendly mentors have had to learn how to manage money, and they could certainly help you out by talking it through with you and giving you advice.
+A lot of our friendly mentors have learnt how to manage money, and they could help you out by talking it through with you.

 Speak to somebody you trust

 A lot of the people in your life, such as parents, older siblings and other family members, have all had to learn how to manage money.
-They will want to help you out if they can so that you are not struggling or worried about money.
+They will want to help you out if they can so you aren’t struggling or worried about money.
 You can reach out to them and talk through some of your troubles.